 To ensure that audits by the Audit & Supervisory Committee are systematic and effective, a framework has been created to secure close cooperation between the internal audit department and others and the Audit & Supervisory Committee.
+Matters relating to the appointment and dismissal of the head of the internal audit administrative department must be approved in advance by the Audit & Supervisory Committee.

 The Audit & Supervisory Committee can ask the Representative Director or the Board of Directors to take corrective action if the Audit & Supervisory Committee recognizes that the structure of the Audit & Supervisory Committee Office and the system of cooperation between the Audit & Supervisory Committee and the internal audit departments and others interfere with the efficacy of audits.

 The Company's internal audit department regularly reports audit plans and audit results to the Audit & Supervisory Committee.
+After receiving these reports, the Audit & Supervisory Committee can when

+Supervisory Committee.
 After receiving these reports, the Audit & Supervisory Committee can, when it deems it necessary, call upon the internal audit department to conduct an inquiry and can give specific instructions regarding the execution of those duties.
 In this way, we ensure the effectiveness of systematic audits by the Audit & Supervisory Committee.